-In 1945, the U.S. Congress authorized construction of the West Coast Intracoastal Waterway between the Caloosahatchee River (Lee County) and the Anclote River (Pinellas County).
+In 1945, the U.S. Congress authorized construction of the Gulf Intracoastal Waterway (GIWW) between the Caloosahatchee River (Lee County) and the Anclote River (Pinellas County).
 In June 1960, dredging for this project began and was completed in the late 1960's.
-Also in 1960, Hurricane Donna made a direct impact on the area causing extensive damage and erosion at Big Carlos Pass.
+Also in 1960, Hurricane Donna made a direct impact on the area causing extensive damage and erosion at New Pass.
 In 1961, a federal navigation project was completed north of Estero Island at Matanzas Pass for a length of 2.1 miles.
-Between 1963 and 1965, a 4.3-mile-long causeway with bridges was constructed from south Estero Island across Big Carlos Pass southward to Bonita Beach.
+Between 1963 and 1965, a 4.3-mile-long causeway with bridges was constructed from south Estero Island across Big Carlos Pass and New Pass southward to Bonita Beach.

-Lovers Key to the south of Big Carlos Pass originated as a shoal that emerged with the passage of Hurricane Donna.
+Lovers Key to the north of New Pass originated as a shoal that emerged with the passage of Hurricane Donna.
+Figures 3 through 6 show the evolution of Lovers Key from a complex of shoals north of New Pass.
 Dredging of wetlands and bay bottoms created additional uplands.
 The state of Florida purchased Lovers Key in 1983 and merged it with additional acquisition of Lee County owned lands on Black Island, Long Key and Inner Key in 1996 to create Lovers Key State Park.
 East of Big Carlos Pass, lands owned by the Koreshan Unity on Mound Key, Black Island, and the community of Estero along the Estero River were deeded to the state of Florida in 1961 and make up much of the Koreshan State Historic Site.